zhihanyang2022/pytorch-sac/README.md

 - Style
   - Joshua's implementation
 - Quality
-  - TODO: shown to work on a variety of tasks including mujoco
+  - TODO: shown to work on a variety of tasks including classical control task, and pybullet, and mujoco
   - Compared with Joshua's implementation

 ### Learning curves